 Learner: Sitting on the other side of the screen taking notes or in a chair in an old-fashioned classroom, this is the person both the software and back office are trying to push through learning.
 As the user of the software, the learner serves as the customer or technically speaking the user of the software.
 Their satisfaction with the delivery of the course material will decide how well the back-office administration has deployed the course.

-Most organizations will choose to implement all or part of the training software stack shown at right because of their ability to significantly improve the learner’s experience and streamline administrative rollout of training.
+Most organizations will choose to implement all or part of the training software stack shown at right because of their ability to significantly improve the learner’s experience and streamline the administrative rollout of training.
 Training software allows instructors and training administrators to execute a variety of tasks from scheduling in-person and virtual courses, managing learning resources used in the course and even optimizing the financials needed for the training.
-Whether it’s using one or all components of the training software stack, an organization can improve their training program easier than before.
+Whether it’s using one or all components of the training software stack, an organization can improve its training program easier than before.

 Training software is used by a variety of organizations to better manage the delivery of educational courses and programs.
-Anything from a large university to the smallest business uses a training software in one form or another to train their learners in the easiest way possible.
-Training software with regards to a Training Management System (TMS), will be utilized mostly by a L&D department, a training company, or an association who is training their employees, clients, members or their customers, partners or distributors, also known as extended enterprise training.
+Anything from a large university to the smallest business uses training software in one form or another to train their learners in the easiest way possible.
+Training software with regards to a Training Management System (TMS), will be utilized mostly by an L&D department, a training company, or an association that is training their employees, clients, members or their customers, partners or distributors, also known as extended enterprise training.

-Training software is useful in a wide variety of organizations and contexts, and is useful throughout the training process.
-It should support learners, trainers, administrators, managers and c-levels alike.
+Training software is useful in a wide variety of organizations and contexts and is useful throughout the training process.
+It should support learners, trainers, administrators, managers and C-levels alike.
 In addition, it should support instructor-led and virtual instructor-led training operations as well as eLearning delivery.

 Training admin teams have the capability to modify their training software platform based on the needs of their operation.
 For example, while many teams may utilize training software to release a series of eLearning courses to clients (i.e. LMS), other teams may use it as a backend operational tool such as a course management system to service the logistical/resource needs of their instructor-led training programs.